zigbee-alliance/distributed-compliance-ledger/docs/running-node-ansible/private-sentry.md

   deployment/persistent_chains/<chain-id>/genesis.json
   ```

-  where `<chain-id>` is the chain id of a network spefied in the previous step.
+  where `<chain-id>` is the chain ID of a network spefied in the previous step.

   <details>
   <summary>Example for Testnet 2.0 (clickable) </summary>